Mine Development Risk Profile (Most recent update:

 5. It is necessary to include a stage between construction and

-Orsu Metals (OSU.TO) have proven that the initial period of production
+commercial production because the initial period of production

 offers-up the potential for very disappointing news.
 The point is that